vuestorefront/storefront-ui/apps/docs/components/components/footer.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The Footer component is an inseparable element of every page.
+It can contains list of useful links, contact details and links to other pages connected to the website like links to social media.
 ---
 # Footer

-The Footer component is an inseparable element of every page.
-It can contains list of useful links, contact details and links to other pages connected to the website like links to social media.
+{{ $frontmatter.description }}

+<Generate style="height: 900px" />

+## Notes

 The Footer is not made of single component but a couple of them to let you compose it from smaller pieces.
 This one is an entry point for full implementation.

-<Generate style="height: 900px" />

 <!-- react -->
 ## Props